newmen93/termux-ndk/README.md

 ```
  ****

-Termux needs to install some build-essential packages, then copy or soft link it to llvm-toolchain/prebuilts
+Install some build-essential packages, then copy or soft link it to llvm-toolchain/prebuilts

 I recommend compiling on PC, because compiling on device will take a long time</br>
 If compiling on PC, we only replece the prebuilt clang toolchain